walkerdb/dsc_workshops/web_scraping/readme.md

     # remember that the soup search always returns a list, even when you know there will only be
     # one result, so to get at the actual object just access the first element in the list:
     poem_text = soup(class_="poem")[0].text

+    # since there are likely special characters in the text, we'll need to make sure they're handled properly:
+    poem_text = poem_text.encode("utf-8")

     return poem_text

 # requesting the text for a specific page